Abrham007/product-feedback-app/README.md

 ### About Project

 This project took me about 2 weeks to finish.
 It's fully backed with a Node.js heroku server and Atlas/MongoDB database.
-It has a full set of test suites both unit and integretion test's with jest as a test runner .I used a Desktop-first workflow. i used Modular-CSS as a CSS Pattern
+It has a full set of test suites both unit and integration test's with jest as a test runner .I used a Desktop-first workflow. i used Modular-CSS as a CSS Pattern

 ### Built with